Study PMBOK 8 delivery cadence for PMP 2026: single, multiple, periodic, and continuous delivery with feedback and readiness traps.

 Explanation: A is best because it matches cadence to the characteristics of the work rather than to ideology.
 Some parts can benefit from earlier feedback, while tightly coupled controls may need a more coordinated release.
 B and C are both overly rigid.
 D postpones an important planning choice.

-After this section, move to life-cycle flexibility so cadence choices connect to the broader planning and control model.
-When your practice misses come from assuming every project should release in the same rhythm, use the free PMP 2026 practice preview on web and review what the stronger answer thought the work could safely learn from and release.
+After this section, move to Life-Cycle Flexibility so cadence choices connect to the broader planning and control model.
+If your misses come from assuming every project should release in the same rhythm, review PMBOK 8 Focus on Value and use the PMP 2026 practice page on external practice to check what the stronger answer thought the work could safely learn from and release.